black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 Remember that you wrote a function earlier to clean the user's input?
 You'll need to use that function here.

 Update your currVal declaration to be the result of calling cleanInputString with item.value.

+# Step 61
+You also need to confirm the input is valid.
+Declare an invalidInputMatch variable, and assign it the result of calling your isInvalidInput function with currVal as the argument.